buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcBuildingControlsDomain/PropertySets/Pset_SensorTypeFrostSensor.md

+# Pset_SensorTypeFrostSensor

 A device that senses or detects the presence of frost.
 <!-- end of short definition -->